pusher/pusher-platform-ruby/README.md

 ### Request API

-App objects provide a low-level request API, which can be used to contact Pusher Platform.
+Instance objects provide a low-level request API, which can be used to contact Pusher Platform.

 ```ruby